-As of December 31, 2020, the Company had four operating segments - U.S. Energy, U.S. Process Solutions, Canada and International.
-During 2020, to align with the updates to the operational and management structure, the Company combined two operating segments within the U.S. reportable segment, U.S. Energy and U.S. Supply Chain, each with goodwill of zero prior to and after the combination.
+As of December 31, 2021, the Company had four operating segments - U.S. Energy, U.S. Process Solutions, Canada and International.
+Prior to 2020, the Company had five reporting units - U.S. Energy, U.S. Supply Chain, U.S. Process Solutions, Canada and International.
+The Company combined two operating segments in 2020 within the U.S. reportable segment, U.S. Energy and U.S. Supply Chain, to align with updates to the operational and management structure.
+Each of these two reporting units had zero goodwill prior to and after the combination.
 These operating segments were determined based primarily on the geographical markets and secondarily on the distribution channel of the products and services offered.
 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
-The Company's chief executive officer has been identified as the chief operating decision maker.
+The Company's Chief Executive Officer has been identified as the chief operating decision maker.
 The Company's chief operating decision maker directs the allocation of resources to operating segments based on various metrics of each respective operating segment.
 The allocation of resources across the operating segments is dependent upon, among other factors, the operating segment's historical or future expected operating margins; the operating segment's historical or future expected return on capital; outlook within a specific market; opportunities to grow profitability; new products or new customer accounts; confidence in management; and competitive landscape and intensity.